What are my rights if I get laid off because I have COVID?

 White Rock, BC

 Indeed, this is against the law in BC.
-There is an unpaid, job-protected leave due to COVID-19 reasons.
+Employees can take up to five paid sick days.
+And there is an unpaid, job-protected leave for COVID-related reasons.
 This means your job has to be there for you when you are well enough to work again.

-As well, being laid off when you're ill with COVID-19 is likely discrimination.
-Under BC's human rights law (see here), a worker can't be treated differently than others based on a protected characteristic.
-A physical disability is protected in this way.
-And BC's human rights commissioner considers COVID-19 to be a physical disability.
+As well, being laid off when you're ill with COVID is likely discrimination.
+Under BC's human rights law (see here), a worker can't be treated badly or unfairly based on a protected characteristic.
+A disability is protected in this way.
+And BC's human rights commissioner considers COVID to be a disability.

 Hopefully a discussion with your employer can help to clear this up.
 If not: